Nisyros: Geography

-Nisyros can experience the Meltemi Etesian wind through June - August.
+Nisyros can experience etesian winds between June and August.
 This is most obvious on the eastern and western flanks of the volcano, where trees are bent towards the south from the force of the winds.
 The wind may be especially strong on the island due to jet effects as it passes over Kos.

+Climate

+According to the station of the National Observatory of Athens, Nisyros has a hot semi-arid climate (Köppen climate classification: BSh) with mild winters and hot summers.
+Nisyros has an average annual temperature of around 20.0°C and an average annual precipitation of around 350 mm (May 2017 – Mar 2023).

+Geothermal energy

+Nisyros has one of the most important, high-enthalpy geothermal fields in Greece, with a fluid temperature of over 350 °C and a high pressure of 18 bar; based on feasibility studies, the geothermal potential of the island is at least 50 MW.

+Over time, efforts have been made by the operator, PPC Renewables, to exploit geothermal energy in the area for energy production.

+The most recent plan was to gradually create and operate a geothermal plant with a capacity of 20 to 25 MW in cooperation with international specialized institutions.
+Given the estimated energy needs of Nisyros (1–2 MW), it was considered possible to supply electricity to the neighbouring islands of Kos, Tilos, Kalymnos, and Leros.
+However, long-lasting protests by the local community of Nisyros have blocked any plans to exploit the geothermal field for years.
+Indeed, in 1997 the Municipality of Nisyros held a referendum on the issue, with the result being 87% against the plans of the PPC.

+Entities of Nisyros, such as the Nisyros Studies Company, some municipal authorities, and many scientists of the sector, have expressed their objections to the plans of PPC Renewables, raising safety issues due to the particular danger of the volcano of Nisyros, the seismic activity that often follows similar drilling, and the management of toxic waste.
+A point of friction was that the local community felt that it had been ignored in the decision-making process and in the planning of the project.

 Settlements

-The island is reachable by ship from Piraeus, Rhodes and Kos, and in summer, there are many daily trips from the village of Kardamena on Kos.
+The island is reachable by ship from Piraeus, Rhodes, and Kos, and in summer, there are many daily trips from the village of Kardamena on Kos.
 There is also a heliport.
 The main town and port of the island is Mandraki (pop.
 660).
 Other villages are Paloi (239), Nikia (61), and Emporeios (27).
 According to the 2011 census, the municipality's resident population is 1,008 (including 21 on Gyali), although in summer it is augmented by many tourists as well as expatriate Nisyrians who visit the island for their vacations.
 Tourism is not so heavily developed as on other Greek islands.
 Deposits of perlite and pumice on Gyali provide much of the wealth of the island.
 The island used to be self-sufficient, and many crops were grown on its terraced slopes.
 Today, though, they are cultivated on a smaller scale.